TS Converter

 What is a .ts file and why won't it play on my phone?

 A .ts file is an MPEG Transport Stream — a container built for broadcast and streaming, not for storage on a device.
 It carries the same kind of H.264 or MPEG-2 video you'd find elsewhere, but it wraps the data in 188-byte error-tolerant packets meant to survive a TV broadcast or a flaky network.
 Most phone galleries, the Photos app, and smart-TV players simply don't register .ts as a video file, even though VLC opens it fine.
-Converting to MP4 re-wraps those streams into a container every device recognizes.
+Converting to MP4 re-encodes those streams into a container every device recognizes.

 How do I join HLS .ts segments into one video?